isomerpages/moe-silingpri/_partners/Our Alumni Our Pride/2023 Graduates.md

 <img align="left" style="width:200px;margin-right:15px" src="/images/Nur_Aqidah.png">

-"Moments of pride were plentiful, particularly during awards ceremonies, where I had the privilege of making my teachers, parents, and myself proud through academic and extracurricular accomplishments.
+"Moments of pride were plentiful, particularly during award ceremonies, where I had the privilege of making my teachers, parents, and myself proud through academic and extracurricular accomplishments.

 Si Ling Primary provided a platform for holistic development, offering initiatives such as the Young Entrepreneur program and visits to the elderly, which broadened my perspective and nurtured empathy and compassion."